nixcloud/nixcloud-webservices/documentation/nixcloud.email.md

 ## ACME Let's Encrypt

-When using `nixcloud.email.enableACME = true;`, which is a default we automatically acquires a let's encrypt TLS certificate for your mail server.
+When using `nixcloud.email.enableTLS = true;`, which is a default we automatically acquires a let's encrypt TLS certificate for your mail server.

 This is implemented by starting `nixcloud.reverse-proxy`  on port 80.